altid/altid.github.io/complexity-tradeoff.md

 ## Author's Note

-All of these tradeoffs are less than ideal, but in practice the lossy nature allows me to read a document on my phone, walk over to my computer, and continue reading instantly; the same for any ubqt service.
+All of these tradeoffs are less than ideal, but in practice the lossy nature allows me to read a document on my phone, walk over to my computer, and continue reading instantly; the same for any Altid service.
 Defining a state, (not as a relationship with a client), as a standalone entity for sessions is what many services on the web are accomplishing, but the bar to entry to provide such a thing is high, expensive, and resource-intensive.

-If you wish to discuss this, or anything else, feel free to join us at #ubqt on Freenode.
+If you wish to discuss this, or anything else, feel free to join us at #altid on Freenode.
 I'm always happy to hear opinions, suggestions, and feedback!